The Bachelor of Science in Music

 The Bachelor of Science in Music is a multidisciplinary program that provides students the opportunity to explore a wide range of creative, technical and theoretical approaches to music and sound studies in the 21st century.
 We take an inclusive approach to the study of sound arts, guiding students to develop a conceptual framework, to learn to engage critically with contemporary issues and to apply these insights to creative projects.

-The Media and Enterprise track explores the places – whether physical or technologically mediated – where artists, audiences and economic opportunity converge.
+- The Creative Practice, Business and Technology track explores the places — whether physical or technologically mediated — where artists, audiences and economic opportunity converge.
 This track studies the structures and processes that provide public access to musical creativity, the tools that creators and producers use to understand listeners and consumers, and how music enterprise creates cultural, social and economic value.

 Pursuing the Bachelor of Science in Music at Ohio State

 All students interested in the Bachelor of Science in Music must apply to both the university and the School of Music.
 Entrance requirements are unique to each track.
 Please refer to the BS in Music–Application and the BS in Music–Required Materials web pages for more information.
 Through a highly selective process, we seek to enroll students who are interested in an innovative approach to music and media studies.